About Benjis Seeds

 Seeds for a healthy and sustainable life

-Benjis Seeds embodies the living diversity of our traditional plant heritage – from ancient wild species and historically preserved cultivated varieties to new breeds developed through time-tested methods that thoughtfully expand our seed diversity in a contemporary way.
+Benjis Seeds is committed to preserving and passing on our traditional plant diversity – we offer a range from old wild species and historically preserved cultivated varieties to new varieties developed using proven methods that expand our diversity in a contemporary way.

 We work in harmony with nature through ecological cycles: